• Skip to primary navigation

 The Upcycled Bathroom Storage

 I love vintage images, especially from old encyclopedias and picture dictionaries.
-To give this DIY bathroom cabinet a medicine cabinet theme, I decoupaged a vintage anatomy poster on the inside of the door.
+To give this DIY bathroom cabinet a medicine cabinet theme, I decoupaged a vintage anatomy poster inside the door.
 You can download and print the image for free (see below).

-Also, I wanted to give the plain wooden box some texture and color.
-I covered the outside with jumbo wooden lollipop sticks to create an interesting pattern.
-I painted both the inside and outside in colorful chalk paint.
+Also, I wanted to give the plain wooden box some texture and colour.
+I covered the outside with wooden lollipop sticks to create an interesting pattern.
+I painted both the inside and outside in colourful chalk paint.

 What You Need For A DIY Bathroom Cabinet

 • Old wine gift box – I was gifted mine.
 I know Costco sells wine in wooden wine boxes like this one.
-You can always treat yourself to some nice wine and a box at the same time.
+You can always treat yourself to some excellent wine and a box simultaneously.

 wine box before